With inflation at an all-time high, you’re probably looking for ways to save money on groceries.

 The great thing is that you can use all of these apps in tandem with each other.
 That means you can earn cash back from all apps!
 So each time you shop, don’t forget to scan your receipts within these apps.

-In many cases, I’ve found that I enjoy the store brand version of items much more, if not as much, as the name brand version.
-They usually have the same ingredients or are very close.
+In many cases, they usually have the same ingredients or are very close.

 If it doesn’t make a significant difference in your recipe, go for the store brand and save a few coins.

 If you don’t live in a rural area, there are still opportunities to buy local food.
 Most cities have a pop-up farmer’s markets that you can find.

 Nonetheless, this is a great option for buying food directly from the farm and eliminating the middleman prices.